Get Caught Up On Michael Cohen, Trump's Ex-Lawyer, And His Big Week In D.C.

 But the public clearly has an interest in getting his testimony on the record in the open, Cummings said.

-"I practiced law for more than 20 years and you have a situation where a man, apparently, wants to bear his soul and talk about his relationship with this president," he told NPR's All Things Considered.
+"I practiced law for more than 20 years and you have a situation where a man, apparently, wants to bare his soul and talk about his relationship with this president," he told NPR's All Things Considered.

 "But keep in mind, Michael Cohen is the one person who has accused the president of committing a crime.
 It's hard to say what's going to happen.
 But the good thing about it is that members of Congress will have an opportunity to observe him.
 The public will have an opportunity to observe him.
 And I think that's a good thing."